SteveShikaze/SubwatershedHelp/index.md

 - Open water coverage
 - Permeability

-In the figure below, the imperviousness is colour-coded for each subwatershed.
+In Figure 1, the imperviousness is colour-coded for each subwatershed.
 Darker blue subwatersheds are more impervious, whereas lighter colours are more permeable.

 ![*Figure 1: ORMGP Subwatershed Tool*](https://raw.githubusercontent.com/SteveShikaze/WatershedToolAbout/main/images/Subwatershed1.PNG)